BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/export-location.md

 `C:\PDMVault\Projects\1001\Exports`

-Placeholders are useful when the same task must write files to different folders depending on the file being processed.
-You can use them to include values such as the source folder, file name, revision, state, workflow, configuration, or other PDM/SOLIDWORKS variables exposed by the placeholder menu.
+Placeholders are useful when the same task or add-in profile must write files to different folders depending on the file being processed.
+You can use values exposed by the `>...` menu, such as source folder, filename, configuration, or SOLIDWORKS custom properties.
+The PDM task can also expose vault values such as revision, state, workflow, and PDM variables.

 Use the **File Number** and **File Number Range** placeholders to organize exports using the first numeric sequence in a source filename.
 You can extract its first 3, 4, 5, or 6 digits or create a range from that prefix.
 See [File Number Placeholders](../pdmpublisherspecialvariable.md#file-number-placeholders) for all available placeholders, examples, and fallback behavior.

 > [!TIP]
-> Use placeholders for repeatable task setups.
-Hard-coded paths are fine for one fixed export folder, but placeholders make the task adapt to each source file.
+> Use placeholders for repeatable task setups and add-in profiles.
+Hard-coded paths are fine for one fixed export folder, but placeholders make the path adapt to each source file.

-If the path uses variables stored on the file's `@` tab, see [Use @ Tab to Evaluate Paths](use-at-tab-to-evaluate-paths.md).
+For the PDM task, if the path uses variables stored on the file's `@` tab, see [Use @ Tab to Evaluate Paths](use-at-tab-to-evaluate-paths.md).
+This task-only option is not shown in the SOLIDWORKS add-in.

 ## Extension-Specific Locations